planttheidea/moize/README.md

 };

 const memoized = moize(fn, {
-  maxArgs: 2
+  maxArgs: 2,
 });

-memoize("foo", "bar", "baz");
+memoize('foo', 'bar', 'baz');
-memoize("foo", "bar", "quz"); // pulls from cache, as the first two args are the same
+memoize('foo', 'bar', 'quz'); // pulls from cache, as the first two args are the same
 ```

 If `maxArgs` is combined with either `serialize` or `transformArgs`, the following order is used: